Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 • Increasing access to teaching resources and a range of teaching strategies to challenge students’ misconceptions

-3. Diagnostic assessments should support student self-regulation
+3. Diagnostic assessments should provide learning opportunities for students

 Another good metacognitive strategy when using diagnostic assessments is to ask students to rate how confident they are in their answers before revealing the correct answers.
 While this encourages students to reflect on their answers, it also enables teachers to take advantage of the hypercorrection effect: when a student is confident about an incorrect answer, they are more likely to get the answer right in subsequent tests.